-If you wish to continue beyond the single standalone appointment, our insomnia therapist Michelle also offers sessions online via Zoom, so that means that you can continue getting help for your sleep in the comfort of your own home following your stay at Champneys.
+If you wish to continue beyond the single standalone appointment, our insomnia therapist Michelle also offers sessions online via Zoom (or if at Champneys Henlow on site), so that means that you can continue getting help for your sleep in the comfort of your own home.

 You will have access to email support between sessions.
 In addition, you will have lifetime access to the insomnia treatment materials from the course of treatment (written, visual and audio content).